vmware-archive/clarity/_documentation/tabs.md

 ### Labels

 {: .list}
-- Ensure that the labels show a clear relationship between the views.
+- Ensure that the labels show a clear relationship between views.
 - Favor nouns over verbs, for example, Settings, Permissions, and Performance.
 - Avoid generic labels such as General or Advanced.
 - Use title-style caps.
-- Avoid using icons in the labels.
+- Avoid using icons in labels.